 - Contact the Registrar's Office Degree Clearance Team if your name or degree information is listed incorrectly.

-Cap and gown distribution will begin Wednesday, May 9 in the Bridge Café (formerly the lower level of the Campus Store) during the following times:
+Cap and gown distribution will be in the Tavern on the following dates and times:

 Wednesday, May 9: 9 a.m.-7 p.m.